JNRC18/datascience/project0/README.md

 ### Assignment

-Complete the function in `Project 0 Assignment` Notebook, and upload the `Project 0 Assignment.ipynb` file to ELMS.
+Complete the function in `Project 0 Assignment` Notebook, and upload the `Project 0 Assignment.ipynb` file to your github.